 - We can’t declare native method as strictfp because there is no guarantee that old languages (C, C++) follow IEEE 754 standard.
 Hence native strictfp combination is illegal combination for methods.

-- The main advantage of native keyword is performance will be improved but the main disadvantage of native keyword is it breaks platform independent nature of java.
+- The main advantage of native keyword is improvement in performance but the main disadvantage of native keyword is that it breaks platform independent nature of java.

 private native String getLine(String prompt);

 This article is contributed by Bishal Kumar Dubey.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.